 John Quincy provided similar instructions to John Adams II.
 Upon receiving his first letter from his second son, John Quincy “marked it down, number one, and put it upon my file.”
 While not providing the same detailed instructions, which George Washington Adams likely explained to his younger brother, John Quincy did have similar expectations that his second son would write him letters demonstrating his improved penmanship.
 He noted that since this began their individual correspondence, he noted it as number one, and that he was “very well pleased that you have resolved to keep your own file; and hope that it will be followed by an entertaining and instructive correspondence between us.”

 With these letters sent to his sons thousands of miles away, John Quincy began to teach the next generation of Adamses the important family tradition of writing, recording, and preserving correspondence.

 The Adams Papers editorial project at the Massachusetts Historical Society gratefully acknowledges the generous support of our sponsors.
-Major funding is provided by the National Endowment for the Humanities, the National Historical Publications and Records Commission, and the Packard Humanities Institute.
-The Florence Gould Foundation and a number of private donors also contribute critical support.
-All Adams Papers volumes are published by Harvard University Press.
+Major funding of the edition is currently provided by the National Endowment for the Humanities, the National Historical Publications and Records Commission, and the Packard Humanities Institute.